 The Arrival of Helene

-On the evening of September 27, 2024, Hurricane Helene made landfall along the Gulf Coast before turning inland and surging toward the Appalachian Mountains.
+On the evening of September 27, 2024, Hurricane Helene made landfall along the Gulf Coast.
+It then turned inland and surged toward the Appalachian Mountains.
 By the early morning hours of September 28, the storm had reached Western North Carolina (WNC).

 But Helene was not a single flash event.
-The region had already endured days of continuous rainfall leading up to landfall, leaving the ground saturated and river levels elevated.
-The results were catastrophic when Helene’s bands added another 10–20 inches of rainfall across the mountains (with localized totals over 20 inches, according to the National Weather Service).
+The region had already endured days of continuous rainfall leading up to landfall.
+Thus, the ground was saturated and river levels elevated.
+The results were catastrophic when Helene’s bands added another 10–20 inches of rainfall across the mountains.
+There were localized totals over 20 inches, according to the National Weather Service.

 The relentless rain not only swelled rivers and creeks beyond their banks but also destabilized hillsides, triggering numerous landslides.
 The steep geography of the Blue Ridge amplified the danger, funneling water into narrow valleys and washing out roadways that residents depended on for evacuation and emergency services.